RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 ##### **1.4.
 Telepresence**
 There are situations where it is necessary to teleoperate and not send a human agent directly.
 Examples of such situations are operations in radioactive environments, search and rescue operations or any other operations in dangerous environments.
 However, to teleoperate in such situations, it is important to be very precise and careful.
 As a result, it is necessary to render some aspects of the environment for the user.
 Here come the challenges in communications, i.e., delays.
 More distance between the robot and the user results in longer delays.
 Hours of delays in communication can happen in space missions in which the robot is teleoperated from the earth.These are the issues that we must tackle in this field. <br>
 In the example below, the surgeon is not directly operating on the patient; he is doing it through an interface.
 This interface is the da Vinci surgical robot.
 These operations are fairly frequent these days.
 Advantages of such systmes are that the user should not be present on site and can do the task remotely.
 In cases of surgery, a very expert surgeon can perform the operation from her/his own office on a patient who can be in another region of the world.
 Consequently, it is more efficient, more secure, etc. However, it relies on good rendering of the environment. <br>
-In terms of rendering the environment, it is interesting to note that nowadays, surgeons are provided with two dimensional visual renderings of the scene.
-By moving the camera and instruments, surgeons actully build a three dimensional model of the scene in their mind and map it to the two dimensional provided rendering.
-They don't have feedback on forces.
+In terms of rendering the environment, it is interesting to note that nowadays, surgeons are only provided with a two-dimensional visual rendering of the scene.
+However, by moving the camera and instruments, surgeons actully build a three-dimensional model of the scene in their minds and map it to the two-dimensional provided rendering.
+They are not provided with feedback on forces.
 They cut the tissues and move things without sensing the force applied.
 This can be important in the sense that how deep the cut should be.
 Moreover, some tissues may be stiffer than other tissues.
 Such surgeons have the ability to map their visual observations such as deformations of the tissues to perception of force, thanks to their skill and expertise.
 However, there can be mistakes and providing richer renderings of the scenes can help in this regard.
+In such operations, delays in transmissions can be incredibly determinal.
+In fact, one of the most important topics in this research area is how to compensate for these delays to make sure the controller is stable.
+To make this challenge clearer, imagine that the surgeon is applying some force, in order for the force to be transmitted.
+Even if the surgeon perceives the force and senses a resistance, by the time she/he senses the resistance, she/he continues moving.
+Then, once sensed, the surgeon starts reacting and for example decreases the force, however, it may be too late.
+In such scenario, the closed loop control system is completely unstable.

 > + **Pros:**
 > + Enables to perform tasks when remote